-Schedule in me time daily is what you hear, along with making time for self-care and learn to be kind to yourself.
+Schedule in me-time daily is what you hear, along with making time for self-care and learning to be kind to yourself.
 Kindness is so easy to give to others.
 There is always time to help others and little time for self.
-In fact, self-compassion is low on the daily to do list.
+In fact, self-compassion is low on the daily to-do list.
 You know just as I know, that in order to look after others you need to look after yourself.
 So why is it so hard to learn to be kind to yourself, why is it so difficult to have self-compassion?
 How to learn to be kind to yourself is easier than you think.
-Before I share the 25 ways how to be kind to yourself lets answer a few questions.
+Before I share the 25 ways how to be kind to yourself let’s answer a few questions.

 Is life too busy for you to learn how to be kind to yourself?

 Life is very busy.
 There are only 24 hours in a day so sometimes giving in to yourself is ok, or is it?
 The busyness of each day can lead to actions that do not resonate with being kind to yourself.

 - Eating unhealthy.
 All too often it is quicker and easier to eat take away or go through a drive-through.

 - Negative talk.
 Listening to your own negative talk can stop you from being kind to yourself.
 To be kind to yourself learn to talk back to your self-doubt, your negative talk.

 Take action towards your goals daily.
 Every day something can distract you from taking action towards your goals.
 Your goals have meaning to you.
 The busyness of the day is not the excuse that stops you from taking action on your goals, rather it is a lack of scheduled me time that results in no action.

 Taking on too much.
 Saying yes when you should say no. To have a balanced life you need to show yourself compassion and schedule time daily.
 A little me time daily goes a long way.